 Any Community Employment vacancies will be advertised on the INTREO at http://welfare.ie or on this website.

-You can also apply to The Fingal Centre by submiting/e-mailing a CV which will be held on file until a suitable vacancy arises.
+You can also apply to The Finglas Centre by submiting/e-mailing a CV which will be held on file until a suitable vacancy arises.

 Community Employment is funded by DSP, Ireland’s Training and Employment Authority.

-The Fingal Centre employ a total of 49 CE participants, who are essential to the effective and efficient running of The Fingal Centre and the outreach services and programmes we support across the community of Finglas and surrounding areas.
+The Finglas Centre employ a total of 49 CE participants, who are essential to the effective and efficient running of The Finglas Centre and the outreach services and programmes we support across the community of Finglas and surrounding areas.

-The Fingal Centres CE participants work in the following outreach locations:
+The Finglas Centres CE participants work in the following outreach locations: